amadamala/Euler/README.md

-In future I will add the solutions to the problems at euler.net.
+	In future I will add solutions to some problems at projecteuler.net.